 Eryngium maritimum (Sea Holly)

 This coastal-dwelling plant thrives in rocky soils.
 Its an upright perennial that produces a thimble bright blue colour from early summer to early autumn.
 It’s a tall plant growing up 20 inches in height.

 Growing to around 20cm high, this semi-evergreen perennial will spread and has evolved from a hot Mediterranean climate.
 As it spreads it forms mats of green leaves peppered with flowers that are pale pink in colour – trim back once it has finished flowering.

-An evergreen perennial that thrives in full sun and dry soil will provide you with red tinted and green rosettes.
-In summer it will produce a bell shaped flowers that are a yellow-brown colour and grows to around 15cm or 6inches in height.
+An evergreen perennial that thrives in full sun and dry soil.
+In summer it will produce a bell shaped flowers that are a yellow-brown colour and grows to 15cm or 6inches in height.